-Any sales charge may be payable to entities involved in a Sub-Fund's distribution such as any distributors.
+Additional charges, over which the Company has no influence, may be payable to entities involved in a Sub-Fund's distribution such as any distributors.

 11.4.
 Redemption price

 Shares will be redeemed at a price based on the Net Asset Value calculated on the relevant Valuation Day.